UTNkar/documentation/content/development_tools/ansible.md

 Most accounts are shared by a committee, these account have the name of the (abbreviation of the) committee.
 However, management at UTN, like the system administrator, get their own personal account.
-To add an account create a new entry in the `users` variable.
-To remove an account add the account name to the `old_users` variable.

 Access to shared accounts is managed using the SSH keys, these keys are stored in `files/pubkeys` and have the name of the account.
 To give someone access to the account, add their public key on a new line in the file.
+This means that multiple people can have access to the same account.
 To take away their access, remove the line in the file containing their public key.

+When a committee or section switches to a new group of people, a new public key must be made for that person.
+This is because only those who should have access shold have access.
+When you get a new key from the new person make sure to remove the public key of the old person.

+#### Add a user
+To add an account create a new entry in `vars/users` by copying another user and changing the parameters.

+#### Remove a user
+To remove an account add the account name to the `old_users` variable and remove it from the `user` variable.

+#### Apply changes
-After changes to the variables have been made, the `common.yml` playbook can be executed to call the role.
+After changes to the variables have been made, the `common.yml` playbook can be executed to perform the changes.

-{{% notice tip %}}

-If you are having problems with ssh and supplying your passphrase try executing `ssh-add` to save your passphrase so you don't have to supply it every time.

-{{% /notice %}}